5n00py/SmartCommit/README.md

     git clone https://github.com/5n00py/SmartCommit.git
     ```

-2. Install the necessary Python libraries:
+2. Setting up the Python Environment:

+    The necessary Python libraries have to be installed and isolated for this
+    project in a virtual environment called `venv` within the `python` folder.
+    The `gc-smart` script will automatically activate and deactivate this
+    virtual environment, so manual activation is not required.

+    Navigate to the `python` directory in the `SmartCommit` project:

     ```bash
     cd SmartCommit/python
-    pip install -r requirements.txt
     ```

-    If you want to isolate the libraries for this project, create a virtual
-    environment, activate it and run the python script within the virtual
-    environment.
+    Create a virtual environment named `venv`:

+    ```bash
+    python3 -m venv venv
+    ```

+    Activate the virtual environment:

+    ```bash
+    source venv/bin/activate
+    ```

+    Install the required Python libraries:

+    ```bash
+    pip3 install -r requirements.txt
+    ```

+    Deactivate the virtual environment:

+    ```bash
+    deactivate
+    ```

+    Now the python environment is set up with all the openai dependences, and
+    the `gp-smart` script will automatically use this environment when
+    executed.

 3. Set your OpenAI API key as an environment variable: